aetekpo/Migrate-Data-into-AWS-RDS-and-S3-Bucket-using-Lambda-Function/README.md

    ![image_alt](https://github.com/aetekpo/Migrate-Data-into-AWS-RDS-and-S3-Bucket-using-Lambda-Function/blob/main/Test_Code.png?raw=true)

-   **g- Schedule Lambda function with EventBridge**: Create a rule in Amazon EventBridge and define the schedule pattern on how the data will be pulled.
-For example, it can be every 15 or 30 minutes.
+   **g- Schedule Lambda function with EventBridge**: The EventBridge trigger automatically invokes an AWS lambda function based on the defined schedule pattern.
+We created a rule in Amazon EventBridge and defined the schedule pattern on how the data will be pulled.
+It was set to every 30 minutes.

+   **h- Check the data in MySQL WorkBench**: Log into MySQL Workbench to check if the data has been loaded in the database.